 For years, many pet owners have sworn by the efficacy of Apple Cider Vinegar as an all-natural alternative to the toxic pesticides sold in stores.

 Using the same 50% ACV and 50% water mixture as above, the application remains the same as well.
 Either bathe the dog in the solution or apply it to them topically with a spritz bottle.
 Be aware that the solution will sting a bit if it is applied to open flea bites.

-If your dog will allow it, you can add 1-2 teaspoons of Apple Cider Vinegar to their food or water for an added layer of defense against these biting pests.
+If your dog allows it, you can add 1-2 teaspoons of Apple Cider Vinegar to their food or water for an added layer of defense against these biting pests.

-By adding 1 tsp. for small dogs, 1 tbsp. for medium dogs, or 2 tbsps. for large dogs to their water dish or favorite meal, the ACV will naturally balance the acidity in your dog’s gut which can come in VERY handy if you have a pup who is prone to throwing up or having bouts of diarrhea.
+By adding 1 tablespoon for small dogs, 1 tablespoon for medium dogs, or 2 tablespoons for large dogs to their water dish or favorite meal, the ACV will naturally balance the acidity in your dog’s gut which can come in VERY handy if you have a pup who is prone to throwing up or having bouts of diarrhea.

 Though we aren’t sticking strictly to the 50/50 mix mentioned above, you’ll notice that the Apple Cider Vinegar is always diluted in water or food.
 You do not want to force them to ingest it undiluted.
 Not only will they be upset with you, but you could damage their esophagus or stomach.

 Substituting natural remedies in favor of store-bought toxins is a noble move!
 Just be sure to always monitor your dog’s reaction anytime you introduce any new treatment method.
 If it works for you and for your dog, then hopefully some Apple Cider Vinegar each day will keep the pests and the vet away!